 Ideal Situations for Other Roofs

 - Flat Roofs: You can not install a metal roof on a flat roof.

 - Colder Climates: Just as metal roofs work well for warm climates, they lose some of their purpose in colder climates.
 That’s why you rarely see metal roofs in the Midwest or on the East Coast.

 Advantages of Standing Seam Metal Roofing

 Standing seam metal roofing may be the best choice for homeowners in need of premium roofing solutions.
 The advantages of standing seam metal roofing include:

-Metal roofing is considered "cool roof" material by the United States EPA.
+Metal roofing is considered a "cool roof" material by the United States EPA.
 No matter what color the roof is, it will reflect solar heat and prevent heat gain in the summer.
 This is ideal for warm climates as it can reduce the cost of air conditioning.
 Of course, painting the roof a lighter color will produce a better result.
 Standing seam metal roofing can withstand a beating from violent winds and rain.
-It is fireproof and resistant to mold, water damage and other environmental concerns that plague homeowners.
+It’s fireproof and resistant to mold, water damage and other environmental concerns that plague homeowners.
 It also easily sheds snow and ice.
 Warranties are generally 50 years to life.

 Disadvantages of Standing Seam Metal Roofing